Property

 Though the options aren’t as extensive as those for UK residents, British expats do have mortgage options.
 The best thing to do, is get in touch with a mortgage broker that deals specifically with expats.
 There are some good ones located in the UK that do just that which we’ve covered in a bit more detail here.

-Don’t expect to secure a mortgage with a 5% deposit as is often the case for UK residents buying property.
+Here’s a quick tip: Don’t expect to secure a mortgage with a little deposit.
 Standard buy to let mortgage providers typically require a 25% deposit, and oftentimes you will be expected to stump up 40% of the asking price as an expat.

 Mortgage fees

-In my experience buy to let mortgage fees are pretty much the same as standard mortgage fees.
+In my experience buy to let mortgage fees are pretty much the same as standard mortgage fees but expats do pay more.
 It’s the rates (discussed above) that are usually higher.
 The Money Advice Service has a good article about this here with a detailed table of fees which are summarized below:

 Fee or charge?Typical costs